-When older versions of PHP contain vulnerabilities, or when certain programs require newer versions of PHP, we need to upgrade the PHP version.
-This article teaches you how to upgrade the PHP version on your server.
+When an old version of PHP contains vulnerabilities, or some programs require a new version of PHP, we need to upgrade the PHP version.

 Method for Upgrading PHP with LNMP One-Click Package

-LNMPone-click package, the method to upgrade the PHP version is as follows: First, log in via SSH and switch to the LNMP installation package directory.
-Run the following upgrade code.
+First, log in to SSH and switch to the lnmp installation package directory.

 ./upgrade.sh php